MananGupta2603/Census-Data-Standardization-and-Analysis-Pipeline/README.md

 | 7.18 | What is the percentage of married couples with different household sizes in each state? | [Task7.18](https://github.com/MananGupta2603/Census-Data-Standardization-and-Analysis-Pipeline/blob/main/sql.py#L194-L208) |
 | 7.19 | How many households fall below the poverty line in each state based on the power parity categories? | [Task7.19](https://github.com/MananGupta2603/Census-Data-Standardization-and-Analysis-Pipeline/blob/main/sql.py#L209-L215) |
 | 7.20 | What is the overall literacy rate (percentage of literate population) in each state? | [Task7.20](https://github.com/MananGupta2603/Census-Data-Standardization-and-Analysis-Pipeline/blob/main/sql.py#L216-L224) |

+---

+## Conclusion

+This project aimed to demonstrate the process of cleaning, standardizing, and analyzing census data using Python.
+The pipeline covered various tasks from renaming columns and handling missing data to performing advanced data analysis queries at both district and state levels.

+### Key Highlights

+- **Data Acquisition:** Acquired census data from the designated source, ensuring compatibility with the pipeline.
+- **Data Cleaning and Standardization:** Renamed columns and standardized state/UT names to ensure consistency and accuracy.
+- **Data Analysis:** Executed a series of queries to extract insightful information such as demographic distributions, literacy rates, household amenities, and economic indicators across districts and states.

+---

+## Additional Resources

+- [Project Repository](https://github.com/MananGupta2603/Census-Data-Standardization-and-Analysis-Pipeline): Access all project files, including scripts and datasets.
+- [Streamlit Documentation](https://docs.streamlit.io/): Learn more about deploying interactive apps for data visualization.

+---

+Thank you for exploring our Census Data Standardization and Analysis Pipeline.
+We hope you find it useful for your data-driven insights and decision-making processes.